ludi317/hex-decoding/README.md

 Pairs of hexadecimals simply map to their joint byte value.
 For example, table['a']['5'] = 0xa5.
 Invalid input, meaning any pair with non-hexadecimals, map to -1.

-All benchmarks were run on a MacBook Pro (16-inch, 2021) Apple M1 Pro 3220 MHz (10 cores).
+Benchmarks were run on a MacBook Pro (16-inch, 2021) Apple M1 Pro 3220 MHz (10 cores).

 ```azure